navnit0707/FlightsAndSearchServices/README.md

 ```

 - Once you have added your db config as listed above , go to the src folder from your terminal and execute `npx sequelize db:create`
   and then execute
   `npx sequelize db:migrate`

 # DB Design

 - Airplane Table
 - Flight
 - Airport
 - City

-## Breif
+  ## Brief

 - A flight belongs to an airplance but one can be used in muliple flights
 - A city has many airports but one airport belogs to a city
 - One airport can have many flights , but a flight belongs to one aiport

+# DB Design Diagram

 ![Alt text](designDiagram.png)